abdul-azeem-elsharkawy/abdul-azeem-elsharkawy/README.md

 - 📫 How to reach me **abdulazeemlotfyelsharkawy@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1ak56B_AFHHiKPYgdiPoBivLUvLNeG6Zt/view?usp=sharing](https://drive.google.com/file/d/1ak56B_AFHHiKPYgdiPoBivLUvLNeG6Zt/view?usp=sharing)
+- 📄 Know about my experiences [My CV](https://drive.google.com/file/d/1ak56B_AFHHiKPYgdiPoBivLUvLNeG6Zt/view?usp=sharing)

 - ⚡ Fun fact **I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.**